Calculating the ROI of CX: Complete Guide 2023 [Includes spreadsheets]

 We’ve also created spreadsheets just for you that you can use to calculate two financial models: the impact of Net Promoter Score (NPS) on company revenue and on customer acquisition costs.

-The question on everyones mind is: How can I prove the ROI of CX to my executive teams?
+The question on everyone's mind is: How can I prove customer experience ROI to my executive teams?

-If you’re a CX professional struggling to be heard by executive teams, this guide is for you.
+If you’re a researcher, insights or CX professional struggling to be heard by executive teams, this guide is for you.

 Chapter 1: Introduction – ROI or Die!